hpehl/manatoko/README.md

 - make sure HAL uses the right management endpoint
 - launch a [`WebDriver`](https://www.testcontainers.org/modules/webdriver_containers/) container which supports screen recording

+The biggest advantage of this approach is that it is very easy to run the tests on GitHub actions as this repository [does](.github/workflows/ci.yml).

 This repository is a PoC that the above is possible using [testcontainers](https://www.testcontainers.org/).
 Testcontainers takes care of the container lifecycle and can inject container instances with the help of some simple annotations.
 Writing tests looks something like this:

 ```java